Research Grant Program

 Our Research Mission

-We hope that through research, we can find new ways to treat patients.
+We hope that through research, we can find new ways to treat patients and get closer to a cure.
 And we are.

 In the 1940s and 1950s, leukemia was not curable for children.
 Today, doctors are now able to cure as many as 90% of patients with Acute Lymphocytic Leukemia (ALL).
-This is due in part to researchers sequencing DNA to understand more about how the human body works.
-Because of that, doctors are able to look at cancer cells versus healthy cells, including genes that may cause cancer.
+This is in part due to researchers ability to sequence DNA to understand more about how the human body works.
+Doctors are now able to look at cancer cells versus healthy cells, including genes that may cause cancer.

 Daniel Herranz, Assistant Professor at Rutgers Cancer Institute has received research grant funding from the Children’s Leukemia Research Association.
 As a result, his lab has been able to model the human anatomy so they can study leukemia-related tumors and identify novel therapies.